BANGAUTOGLASS

 Many Elantra Hybrid owners find that their auto insurance — specifically comprehensive coverage — covers windshield replacement, sometimes with no deductible depending on their policy and state.
 Whether your insurance pays in full, partially, or not at all depends on what coverage you carry and the specific terms of your policy.

 At Bang AutoGlass, we can assist customers who haven't yet started the claim process — helping you understand what information you'll need and how to approach your insurer.
-We don't file claims on your behalf, but we can make the process less confusing and help ensure the estimate reflects everything the job actually requires.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What to Expect From a Mobile Windshield Replacement on Your Elantra Hybrid